codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 Word2Vec which feeds whole words into the neural network, FastText first breaks the words into several sub-words (or n-grams) and then feed them into the neural network.

+* Hierarchial Softmax: Based on Huffman Coding Tree Used to reduce computational complexity O(kh) to O(hlog(k)), where k is the number of classes and h is dimension of text representation.

+* Uses a bag of n-grams to maintain efficiency without losing accuracy.
+No explicit use of word order.

+* Uses hashing trick to maintain fast and memory efficient mapping of the n-grams.

 #### Limitation of word Embeddings until here